Alphabet to buy cybersecurity startup Wiz for $32 billion

 Google owner Alphabet has agreed to buy cybersecurity startup Wiz for $32 billion

-NEW YORK -- Google owner Alphabet will buy cybersecurity startup Wiz for $32 billion.
+NEW YORK -- NEW YORK (AP) — Google owner Alphabet will buy cybersecurity firm Wiz for $32 billion — in a deal set to boost the tech giant’s in-house cloud computing amid burgeoning artifical intelligence growth.

-The all-cash deal is set to boost Alphabet’s profile in the cloud computing market, a space currently led by Amazon and Microsoft.
-Once the transaction is closed, the company says Wiz will join Google Cloud.
+If closed, the-cash transaction, announced Tuesday, will become Google’s most expensive acquisition in the company’s 25-year history.
+The purchase gives Google new momentum in its efforts to compete in the cloud-computing business by offering more security for its services.

+“Wiz and Google Cloud are both fueled by the belief that cloud security needs to be easier, more accessible, more intelligent, and democratized, so more organizations can adopt and use cloud and AI securely,” Wiz CEO Assaf Rappaport said in a blog post.

+The company says Wiz will join Google Cloud — and that this deal represents a company investment “to accelerate two large and growing trends in the AI era: improved cloud security and the ability to use multiple clouds.”

-“Today, businesses and governments that run in the cloud are looking for even stronger security solutions, and greater choice in cloud computing providers,” Google CEO Sundar Pichai said in a statement Tuesday — adding that Google Cloud and Wiz will “turbocharge improved cloud security and the ability to use multiple clouds” together.
+Together, Google CEO Sundar Pichai said in a statement, Google Cloud and Wiz “will turbocharge improved cloud security and the ability to use multiple clouds.”

+Assaf Rappaport, Co-Founder & CEO, added that the deal will “bolster our mission to improve security and prevent breaches by providing additional resources and deep AI expertise.”

-Wiz, a four-year-old startup headquartered in New York, makes security tools designed to shield the information stored in remote data centers from intruders.
+Wiz, based in New York, was founded in 2020, makes security tools designed to shield the information stored in remote data centers from intruders.

 Google has had its eyes on Wiz for some time.
 The purchase price announced Tuesday surpasses a reported $23 billion buyout proposal that Wiz rejected last July.